SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 3.1
 ===========

-The following change that was introduced in version 3.1 of the :kbd:`SalishSeaCmd` package is incompatible with earlier versions:
+The following changes that were introduced in version 3.1 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:

+* For NEMO-3.6 only,
+  :ref:`LandProcessorElimination` configuration must now be done explicitly, in contrast to being automatic in version 3.0.
+  This change is necessary to accommodate the fact that the MPI-LPE mapping changes with bathymetry, so it is necessary to specify the MPI-LPE mapping CSV file that corresponds to the bathymetry you are using in the run description YAML file.

+  The :kbd:`land processor elimination` key has moved from the top level of the YAML file (where it was previously only used with a value of :py:obj:`False` to disable land processor elimination) to the :kbd:`grid` section.
+  The value associated with the :kbd:`land processor elimination` key is the path/filename of the MPI-LPE mapping CSV file to be used for the run.

+  Please see the YAML file :ref:`NEMO-3.6-Grid` docs for details.

 * For NEMO-3.6 only,
   restart file paths/filenames are now specified in a new :kbd:`restart` section instead of in the :kbd:`forcing` section;